header

 2.4.
 Away Games (Touring Pro Award)

-Usually one away game is played each month, at least Nine (9) away games are scheduled each season, to be played as individual Stableford; winners play for normal prizes, unless a specific trophy has been nominated.
+At least Nine (9) away games are scheduled each season, to be played as individual Stableford; winners play for normal prizes, unless a specific trophy has been nominated.

 Touring Pro Award

-The best-performed player (best averaged four (4) rounds) in the away games will receive a gift.
-Has been donated in the past.
+The best-performed player (best averaged four (4) rounds) in the away games, will receive a gift.

 2.5 Four Club Stableford (Ken Dalais Trophy)